jdeath/Hubspace-Homeassistant/README.md

 Some devices may not work after moving the configuration to the integration.
 Please review the docs on how to gather the device data to send to the developer.

-Now supports services for capability not provided by the integration.
-See Services section below
+No longer supports services.
+Many often used services are incorperated into the device types.
+Hopefully will be added back

 Thanks to @dloveall and now @Expl0dingBanana this release will automatically discover most devices.
 Post an issue, if your device is no longer found.